Who is Felix Mobile?

 - Environmentally friendly telco

-- Data speed capped at 20Mbps
+- Data speed capped at 20Mbps for unlimited plan

 - Felix is a TPG Telecom/Vodafone sub brand

-- They use the Vodafone 3G/4G network
+- It uses the Vodafone 4G network

 This Month’s Hot Offers

-As a major telco’s sub-brand, Felix Mobile competes with Optus’ newly launched Gomo, and Telstra’s Belong and Boost.
+As a major telco’s sub-brand, Felix Mobile competes with Optus’ Gomo, and Telstra’s Belong and Boost.
 These sub-brands are like MVNOs (Mobile Virtual Network Operators), offering cheap, straightforward SIM plans to give customers alternatives to their parent telco’s pricey and complicated offers.

 Here’s a look at the key features of Felix Mobile’s SIM only plan: